-4.4.1.
-MT509 Message Specification
+4.4.1 MT509 Message Specification

 This section provides the detailed specification for the MT509 message sent by RTRS.
 See the FICC specification for MT509 messages sent by RTTM on inter-dealer trades.
-As described in the MT509 Overview in this document, the RTRS MT509 will indicate that a trade message is either affirmed or not affirmed.
+As described in the MT509 Overview in this document, the RTRS MT509 indicates that a trade message is either affirmed or not affirmed.

-MT509 General Format
+4.4.2 MT509 General Format